ansible/ansible/docs/docsite/rst/dev_guide/migrating_roles.rst

 Migrating a role to a collection
 ================================

+The high-level steps to migrate a role to a collection are:

+#.
+Create the collection.
+#.
+Copy the role into the collection :file:`/roles` directory.
+#.
+Move any modules to the collection :file:`plugins/modules` directory.
+#.
+Move any plugins to the appropriate collection :file:`plugins` directory.
+#.
+Change references to the roles, plugins, and modules to use the :abbr:`FQCN (Fully Qualified Collection Name)` or ``collection`` keyword.

-To migrate from a standalone role to a collection role:
+In detail, to migrate from a standalone role to a collection role:

 1. Create a collection.
 You need a `Galaxy namespace <https://galaxy.ansible.com/docs/contributing/namespaces.html>`_ to import this collection to Galaxy.